The University of Law ranks 10th in the UK for quality of teaching in National Student Survey 2024. Find out more

 At the University of Law, we offer a wide range of support and services to help you find work experience as a Probation officer.

-What is a Probation Officer salary?
+What is a probation officers salary?

-During training to be a Probation Officer for the NPS, you can earn around £22,000 to £29,000 plus allowances.
-As a newly qualified Officer, the salary ranges between £29,000 to £37,000.
-Senior Probation Officers with relevant qualifications, skills, and experience can earn between £36,000 to £41,000.
+During training to be a probation officer for the NPS, you can earn around £22,000 to £29,000 plus allowances.
+As a newly qualified officer, the salary ranges between £29,000 to £37,000.
+Senior probation officers with relevant qualifications, skills, and experience can earn between £36,000 to £41,000.
 Wages for experienced managers in big cities can exceed £50,000.
 The estimates are regularly changing, be sure that you check salaries when applying for roles.

-What are Probation Officer working hours?
+What are a probation officers working hours?

 Probation officers work a standard 37-hour per week.
 Occasionally they need to work outside regular working hours.
 Holiday entitlement is around 25 days per year, plus public holidays.
 The entitlement increases to 30 days after five years of service.